the-turing-game/the-analysis/README.md

 (in plain sight) unintentionally; after all, he is making a point here, but we don't need to uphold this asymmetry of initial knowledge in precise definition of our broad category of games.

-The deceptor is lying about the fact that _he_ belongs to a certain class.
+The deceptor is lying about the fact that _he_ belongs to a certain _known_ class.
 It is easy to notice that...